eh220119a/se-summative-1-2025/README.md

 #### Kanban and Ticket System
 In order to progress through the project I took advantage of GitHub Project's Kanban board system, using their issues to create a link between the project and Kanban.

 ![alt text](image.png)

+In order to accurately follow through with the agile approach that I am most familiar with, I held two short reviews known as a "Sprint Review" in order to see where I was up to in regards to my workload.
+I found out due to the length of the project and the time allocated that I could only do a couple short sprints to get myself over the line, in order to stay in line with the 'Scrum' methodology.
+This is due to the fact of being a sole developer, having to manage every area of the software development lifecycle on my own without the usual supporting cast, is quite overwhelming and difficult.
+I managed to fit in one 'Sprint Retrospective' which allowed me to look at what I did well and what I did poorly in my sprints which allowed me to kick on and get this project over the line.